Yorkshire Terrier Blog

 Stressful Yorkie

 Also, if they missed you too much, they can be stressed, because they are alone, or even uncertain about you coming back.
-If they are waiting for too long to go outside, or to have their meal, it can also be very stressful and cause shaking.
+If they are waiting for too long to go outside, or to have their meal, it can also be very stressful and cause Yorkshire terrier shaking.
 Stress occurs when any need isn’t satisfied, because the body recognizes it as a danger, and tries to defend itself.
 You have to take care of your Yorkie and its needs and respect the schedule it is used to.

 5. Yorkie is Poisoned or Feeling Nauseous